kirushavasilev/kvasilev_tech/blog/creation.md

 ---
 title: "The Creation of My Personal Website"
-summary: "A journey through the design and development of my space-themed personal website and blog."
+summary: "A journey through the design and development of my space-themed personal website and blog and ios test"
-date: "Jan 19, 2025"
+date: "June 15, 2025"
-draft: false
+draft: true
 tools: ["KiCAD", "Fusion360", "Solidworks", "RaspberryPi", "Soldering", "Arduino"]
 ---